Making a Tier 4 Visa Application Inside the UK

 You may wish to pay some or all of your fees and university accommodation in advance, which reduces the total amount you need to show as part of your visa application.
 Details of these payments (if made) should be included on your CAS statement.
 If they are not, you will need to download a new CAS statement from your online application account, or request one from the relevant office if you did not apply online.
-Please note, a maximum of £1,000* (£1020 from 1st July 2014) paid to the University for accommodation can be deducted from the amount of maintenance required.
+Please note, a maximum of £1,020 paid to the University for accommodation can be deducted from the amount of maintenance required.

 Acceptable evidence of maintenance includes: personal bank or building society statements; building society passbook; letter from a bank; letter from a regulated financial institution confirming funds or loan will be released to you when you get your visa; letter of official financial or government sponsorship.
-You can find full details of these requirements in paragraphs 187-204 of the Tier 4 policy guidance.
+You can find full details of these requirements in paragraphs 181-210 of the Tier 4 policy guidance.
 Please read these requirements very carefully as incorrect financial documentation is the most common reason for visa refusal.
+If using bank statements as evidence pay close attention to the requirements in paragprah 207.
 Note the additional documentation that is required if using money held by your parents.
-If you are considering using a Chinese Certificate of Deposit as proof of your funds the UKVI give additional guidance on this in page 97-98 of the modernised guidance.
+If you are considering using a Chinese Certificate of Deposit as proof of your funds the UKVI give additional guidance on this in page 98-99 of the modernised guidance.

 documents used by your Tier 4 sponsor when they accepted you onto the course.
 You will need to show your original qualification certificates or any other education documents you used to obtain your offer of a place at Sussex.
 When we produce your CAS we will include the list of qualifications used for admission, which you will need to show when applying for your visa.
 If you are continuing on a course of study you may have been 'assessed on progress', and it will not be necessary for your to include these certificates.